Yoga Alliance (YA) Bylaws

-> 1. Name.
-The name of the corporation is YAplus (“Corporation”), a nonstock corporation organized under the laws of the Commonwealth of Virginia, and doing business as Yoga Alliance and as YA+.
+- Name.
+The name of the corporation is Yoga Alliance (“Corporation”), a nonstock corporation organized under the laws of the Commonwealth of Virginia.

 BOARD OF DIRECTORS

-3. Vacancies.
-Vacancies occurring in a Director or Officer position or on the Governance Committee by death, resignation, refusal to serve, or otherwise, may be filled for the unexpired term by the Board of Directors.
+- Vacancies.
+Vacancies occurring in a Director or Officer position or on any committee by death, resignation, refusal to serve, or otherwise, may be filled for the unexpired term by the Board of Directors.

-4. Resignations.
-A Director may resign at any time by filing his or her written resignation with the Board.
+- Resignations.
+A Director may resign at any time by filing his or her written resignation with the President or with the Board Chair.
 Such resignation shall take effect at the time specified, or, if no time is specified, at the time of acceptance as determined by the Board.

-5. Removal.
+- Removal.
 Any Officer or Director may be removed at any time, with or without cause, by the vote of at least two- thirds (2/3) of the full Board of Directors.
-Any Director who fails to attend two (2) regular Board meetings per calendar year will automatically be removed as a Director effective seven (7) days after the conclusion of the second missed Board meeting; provided, however, that the Board may, by a two-thirds vote or unanimous written consent, excuse one absence if the absent Director presents evidence of extenuating circumstances causing the absence either in advance of the Board meeting or within three (3) days of the missed Board meeting.
+Any Director who fails to attend two (2) regular Board meetings per calendar year will automatically be removed as a Director effective seven (7) days after the conclusion of the second missed Board meeting; provided, however, that the Board may, by a two-thirds vote or unanimous written consent before seven (7) days after the second absence, excuse absences.
 Absences due medical incapacity or other unusual circumstances beyond the control of the absent Director should generally be considered an extenuating circumstance meriting treatment of the absence as an excused absence.
-If a Director attends but misses significant portions of two or more regular Board meetings in a calendar year, other than for extenuating circumstances, an agenda item will be added to the next Board meeting calling for the Board to consider of whether the Director should be removed.

 MEETINGS OF THE BOARD

-2. Regular Meetings.
-Regular meetings of the Board shall be held at least once each calendar quarter at such times and places as the Board shall determine, with no less than four (4) such regular meetings annually, of which at least two (2) shall be face-to-face.
+- Regular Meetings.
+Regular meetings of the Board shall be held approximately once each calendar quarter at such times and places as the Board shall determine, with no less than four (4) such regular meetings annually.
 Directors are expected to attend all regular Board meetings in full unless extenuating circumstances beyond the Director’s control prevent them from attending.

 COMPENSATION OF DIRECTORS